acro5piano/japan-life.info/content/initial.md

 Sometimes living in Japan is difficult for foreigners.

-For example, renting house without any help of your family, school, company is suprisingly hard.
+For example, renting house without any help of your family, school, company is surprisingly hard.
-It means that living in Japan for working has some difficulity.
+It means that living in Japan for working is sometimes difficult.

-Also, Japan still has the culture of "Hanko". which is classic stump system for applying documents to banks, government office, and so on.
+Also, Japan still has the culture of "Hanko", which is the classic stump system for applying documents to banks, government office, and so on.
-You will go mad when you asked "Do you have your own stump?
-It will prove who you are".
+You will go mad when you are asked "Do you have your own stump?".

+It will prove who you are in Japan.

 We want to help foreigners not to go mad facing these issues.